-- Rent Adjustment Requests – Like private, market rent families, a landlord can request a rent adjustment after the initial lease is completed and once every 12-months thereafter.
+- Rent Review Request Form 2023 – Like private, market rent families, a landlord can request a rent adjustment after the initial lease is completed and once every 12-months thereafter.
 There is no longer the need for the owner to time their rent adjustments with the family’s annual inspection or annual recertification.

 - Biennial Inspections – CMHA is no longer required to inspect units that meet HQS requirements annually for existing families under HAP Contract as part of the annual recertification process.
 The units will undergo inspection biennial unless there is a complaint or reported HQS violation that requires an inspection.

 - Contact Us.
 Our staff is more than happy to discuss the benefits of being a landlord with you.
 You may contact Becky Richardson, HCV Coordinator, by phone 513-732-6010 x 223 or by email at firstname.lastname@example.org (HCV Coordinator).
 Additional opportunities to meet with the Executive Director, Alicia Morlatt, will be made available once COVID-19 restrictions are lifted.